kjan98/acarankSite/README.md

 # acarankSite
-The deployed website for acarank (https://github.coecis.cornell.edu/zd53/acarank)
+The deployed website for acarank!
+Click on the following link to see the behind-the-scences! (https://github.coecis.cornell.edu/zd53/acarank)

-Please click on the link below! https://acarank.herokuapp.com/
+Please click on the following link to navigate to the site! https://acarank.herokuapp.com/